fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 ### Table of `stdlib_32_bit_key_data_wrapper` procedures

-The  `stdlib_32_bit_key_data_wrapper` module provides procedures in several categories: procedures to mamipulate data of the `key_type`;
+The  `stdlib_32_bit_key_data_wrapper` module provides procedures in several categories: procedures to manipulate data of the `key_type`;
 procedures to manipulate data of the `other_type`, and 32 bit hash functions for keys.
 The procedures in each category are listed below.